MicrosoftDocs/learn/learn-pr/azure/publish-app-with-maven-plugin-for-azure-web-apps/includes/5-exercise-deploy-web-app-azure.md

     The plugin will add the appropriate settings that reflect your choices to your `pom.xml` file.

-1. For this exercise, you will need to determine the name and location of the resource group for your sandbox.
+1. For this exercise, you'll need to determine the name and location of the resource group for your sandbox.
 To do so, use the following command.

     ```azurecli
     az group list --query [0].name